Process and methods

 For some review questions, for example, where evidence is likely to be published in non-journal sources, it may be appropriate to search for grey literature.
 Useful sources of grey literature include:

-A list is provided in appendix G as a starting point for identifying potential relevant sources.
+A list is provided in the appendix on sources for evidence reviews as a starting point for identifying potential relevant sources.

 The approach to devising and structuring search strategies should be informed by the review question.
 For example, the PICO (population, intervention, comparator and outcome) or the SPICE (setting, perspective, intervention, comparison, evaluation; Booth 2006) framework can be used to structure a search strategy for an intervention question.
 For other types of question, other frameworks may be more suitable.
 It may also be appropriate for the search framework to differ from that of the review question, and the choice should reflect the question type and search approach.
 Davies (2011) undertook a review of possible frameworks and SuRe Info has a useful summary of alternatives to PICO which have been evaluated.
 When using a framework, it is important to consider which concepts to include in the strategy because some concepts may not be mentioned in the titles, abstracts or subject headings of a database record.
 This is a particular challenge when the literature is less well defined and/or indexed.
 It is important to ensure that relevant studies are not missed as a result of an overly complex search structure.